AdjiDev/ailiscript/README.md

    ./ailiscript.sh
    ```

+# Whats is new?
+> Initial release

 # Disclaimer
 > This program is intended for educational and testing purposes only.
 Unauthorized use of this tool may violate laws and regulations.